 By printing into the Immediate Window you avoid that interference and can focus on debugging your code.

-3. Use the Immediate Window to Execute Code
+3. Use the Immediate Window in Excel VBA to Execute Code

 You even execute code statements within the Immediate Window.